UMaine announces spring semester plans

 Fall semester’s testing consisted of a random sample of 1,500 students, faculty and staff who were tested over the course of 14 days.
 Resident students who tested positive were placed in isolation and those considered close contacts were placed in quarantine to prevent further spread.

-Malloy said that the spring semester will include Maine’s Center for Disease Control’s (CDC) updated quarantine requirement of 10 days as opposed to 14 days.
+Malloy said the spring semester will include Maine’s Center for Disease Control’s updated quarantine requirement of 10 days as opposed to 14 days.

 As students return to campus for in-person classes, they will also be required to present a COVID-19 test.